Darren McFadden: 2006 season

 In 2006, despite a slow start to the season due to a dislocated toe from an off the field incident at a night club in Little Rock, McFadden rushed for a school-record 1,647 yards, the fifth best all-time in the SEC for single season yards, scored 14 touchdowns, and threw for three more touchdowns on just nine passing attempts, becoming a first-team All-American.
-McFadden also attained a new career high for yards in a single game in his 219-yard performance in a 26–20 win against South Carolina.
-Thanks to his efforts, Arkansas streaked to ten wins and the SEC Western Division Championship, but lost to Wisconsin in the Capital One Bowl on January 1, 2007 and finished with a record of 10 wins and 4 losses.
+He had four games on the season going over 180 rushing yards and four games with multiple rushing touchdowns.
+McFadden attained a new career high for yards in a single game in his 219-yard performance in a 26–20 win against South Carolina.
+Thanks to his efforts, Arkansas streaked to ten wins and the SEC Western Division Championship, but lost to Wisconsin in the Capital One Bowl on January 1, 2007, and finished with a 10–4 record.

 On December 6, 2006, McFadden was named one of three finalists for the Heisman Trophy, along with Troy Smith from Ohio State and Brady Quinn from Notre Dame.
-In the final 2006 Heisman vote, McFadden placed second with 1,662 points, behind Smith (1750 points) and ahead of Quinn (1622 points), in what is considered by many pundits to be one of the biggest Heisman snubs in history.
-On December 7, 2006, McFadden became the first sophomore to win the Doak Walker Award, given annually to the nation's top running back.
+In the final 2006 Heisman vote, McFadden placed second with 878 points, 1,662 points behind Smith (2,540 points) and ahead of Quinn (782 points), in what is considered by many pundits to be one of the biggest Heisman snubs in history.
+On December 7, McFadden became the first sophomore to win the Doak Walker Award, given annually to the nation's top running back.
 He was also the winner of Jim Brown Trophy in 2006.
-He was also a consensus All-America choice, making the vast majority of teams selected.
+McFadden was a consensus All-America choice, making the vast majority of teams selected.
+He won SEC Offensive Player of the Year.

 McFadden surpassed Madre Hill as the record holder for most rushing yards in a season at the University of Arkansas in 2006.
 He was also the centerpiece of the "Wildhog formation," an offensive formation wherein McFadden usually lined up at quarterback position.
 McFadden often played quarterback in high school, and in the Wildcat formation, he was a threat to throw the ball, to run the ball, or to hand off to another player.